Anglican Diocese of Awgu/Aninri

-The Anglican Diocese of Awgu/Aninri is one of the 12 Anglican Dioceses in the ecclesiastical province of Enugu in the Church of Nigeria (Anglican Communion).
+The Anglican Diocese of Awgu/Aninri is one of the 12 dioceses in the ecclesiastical province of Enugu in the Church of Nigeria (Anglican Communion).

 History

 The diocese was conceived as a part of the campaign of evangelism that was launched during the tenure of Peter Jasper Akinola as Primate of the Church of Nigeria in 2000.
 The primary aim of this evangelism was to make the Anglican Church more relevant.
 The time allocation was "within three years".
 To meet this target, the Church decided on the creation of more missionary Dioceses.

 Emmanuel Olisa Chukwuma (OON), who succeeded the former bishop of Enugu Diocese, G.N.
 Otubelu (OFR) decided to join in mass evangelization.
 On 31 March 2004 at Holy Trinity Church, 9th Mile Corner Ngwo, committed to create 3 missionary dioceses out of Enugu Diocese, (Ngwo, Awgu, and Nkanu), respectively.

 The elders of the churches, including Sir Jonathan Onyama, Igwe Michael Egwuonwu (Ogbo Oha I of Ogboli Awgu), Sir Emma Uchenwa, Sir D.O.
 Nwobodo, Sir Stephen Okeke, Sir Samuel Chukwu, Sir Emma Chukwu, and others were part of the application.
 They wrote it to create Awgu/Aninri Missionary Diocese, which was forwarded to the Bishop of Enugu, E.O.
 Chukwuma, on 9 August 2005 for transmission to the Primate of the Church of Nigeria.